engpok/Click-Book/ClickBookHelp.md

 ## ☁️ Archiving books to free up space

 Over time the app may accumulate a lot of books, with lots of data.
-Books that are complete can be offloaded by:
+Books can be offloaded by:
 - performing a **backup**
-- transferring the backup to a computer (airdrop)
+- transferring the backup to a computer (airdrop).
+The backup file is in zip format
 - deleting the book in the app.

 The **Restore** function can be used to bring the book back into the app:
-- transfer the zipped archive from the computer to the phone (it will appear in Files)
+- transfer the zipped backup from the computer to the phone (it will appear in Files)
 - tap the **Restore** button and select the zip file in Files
-- A new book will be created so you can check it for accuracy (even if the orginal book is still in the app)
+- A new book will be created (even if the orginal book is still in the app - this allows you to check it before deleting the earlier book)

 ---

 ## ☁️ New in this Version

 Many changes were made:
 - a new tab for **"Books"**.
-This is where you select a book, add a book, delete it, rename it, export to Word/PDF, back it up, and restore it.
+This is where you all book actions are: select, create(new), delete, rename, export to Word/PDF, backup, and restore.
 - Backup/restore feature added.
 This allows you to not only back up your books, but also offload then from the phone to free up space.
 Restore creates a new book; it doesn't replace the book on the phone.
-- Help now brings up this help page (which is easier for me to update with corrections and FAQs.
+- Help now brings up this help page (which is easier for me to update with corrections and FAQs).

 ---